 DAVIDGE is best known for his work with MASSIVE ATTACK and has been involved in game and film soundtracks for many years.
-However, his first solo album was only released this year.
-‘Slo Light’ was an impressive debut, containing many of the elements that marked his work with the Bristolian triphoppers.
-‘Sleepwalking’ was a haunting number beautifully voiced by EMI GREEN which recalled the ethereal quality of COCTEAU TWINS’s Elizabeth Fraser and the electronically assisted Weimer Cabaret of ‘Felt Mountain’ era GOLDFRAPP.
+His first solo album ‘Slo Light’ was an impressive debut, containing many of the elements that marked his work with the Bristolian triphoppers.
+‘Sleepwalking’ was a haunting number beautifully voiced by EMI GREEN which recalled the ethereal quality of COCTEAU TWINS’ Elizabeth Fraser and the electronically assisted Weimer Cabaret of ‘Felt Mountain’ era GOLDFRAPP.

 Available on the album ‘Slo Light’ via 7Hz Recordings